 Note: Section 173 provides for the date on which notice is taken to be given.

-(3) A copy under this section may instead be provided in the form of a computer generated facsimile containing the same information as was contained in the original document, or in any other manner prescribed by the regulations.
-Until the contrary is proved, any such facsimile or copy is taken to contain the same information as the original document.
+[(3) repealed]

 (4) A credit provider must provide a copy of a notice which requires a debtor, mortgagor or guarantor to take action if requested in accordance with subsection (1) even though the contract has been discharged or terminated but only if the request is made within 2 years of the discharge or termination.

 Maximum penalty — 30 penalty units.

+[Section 163 amended in Gazette 29 Sep 2006 p.
+4244.]

 164. Signing of documents

 (1) It is sufficient compliance with a requirement under this Code that a document be signed by a person if the person’s signature is written on the document by another person by or under the authority of the person required to sign.